-During the fiscal year ended March 31, 2015, the transfers into Level 3 included ¥4 billion of Trading securities and ¥3 billion of Long-term debt.
-Transfers into Level 3 for Trading securities were primarily due to decreased liquidity for certain Japanese and foreign corporate bonds.
+During the fiscal year ended March 31, 2016, the transfers into Level 3 included ¥25 billion of Trading securities, ¥23 billion of Available-for-sale securities and ¥8 billion of Long-term debt.
+Transfers into Level 3 for Trading securities and Available-for-sale securities were primarily due to decreased liquidity for certain Japanese and foreign corporate bonds.
 Transfers into Level 3 for Long-term debt were primarily due to changes in the impact of unobservable inputs on the value of certain structured notes.
-During the fiscal year ended March 31, 2015, the transfers out of Level 3 included ¥24 billion of Trading securities, ¥1 billion of net Derivative liabilities and ¥2 billion of Long-term debt.
-Transfers out of Level 3 for Trading securities were primarily due to increased price transparency for certain Japanese and foreign corporate bonds and other.
-Transfers out of Level 3 for net Derivative liabilities were primarily due to increased price observability for certain interest rate derivatives.
-Transfers out of Level 3 for Long-term debt were primarily due to changes in the impact of unobservable inputs on the value of certain structured notes.
+During the fiscal year ended March 31, 2016, the transfers out of Level 3 included ¥34 billion of Trading securities.
+Transfers out of Level 3 for Trading securities were primarily due to increased price transparency for certain Japanese and foreign corporate bonds.